Which is more convenient to use; a pancake compressor or a hot dog compressor?

 - Impact Driver – a tool that’s useful for engraving screws and securing lug nuts on different 4WDs.

-Unlike a pancake compressor, there are some types of hot dog compressor that don’t have oil that needs to be changed for maintenance reasons.
+Unlike pancake compressor, there are some hot dog compressors that don’t have oil that needs to be changed for maintenance reasons.
 It’s convenient because it eliminates the regularly laborious checkups that go with it.

-Another good thing about a hot dog compressor is it usually comes with a handle that you can use for carrying it around.
+Another good thing about hot dog compressors is they usually come with a handle for easy carrying around.

-Sure, a pancake compressor doesn’t have a handle because it’s obviously smaller in tank size and in weight but it’ll still be bothersome to carry it in a hug-like position.
+Sure, pancake compressors don’t have a handle because they’re obviously smaller in tank size and in weight but it’ll still be bothersome to carry them in a hug-like position.
 Plus, sooner or later, your hands and arms will feel a certain amount of fatigue.

-Regardless of all the benefits that a hot dog compressor can bring, it’ll never be able to camouflage its dark sides, one of them is noise factor.
+Regardless of all the benefits that hot dog compressors bring, they’ll never be able to camouflage its dark sides, one of them is noise factor.

-One thing to take note about this is the fact that it works louder than a pancake compressor.
-If a pancake compressor’s sound can range from 60-65 decibels, a hot dog compressor can still surpass it at 70-75 decibels.
+One thing to take note about this is they work louder than pancake compressors.
+If pancake compressors’ sound can range from 60-65 decibels, hot dog compressors can still surpass it at 70-75 decibels.

 While it’s still under the undisruptive sound category, you may want the added comfort of working in an environment with minimal noise as much as possible, to get things easily done.
 In other words, you’ll need some earplugs.

-Another unpleasant thing about a hot dog compressor is it constantly shakes when in use.
+Another unpleasant thing about hot dog compressors is they constantly shake when in use.

-In fact, there are even some instances wherein it rocks back and forth as a result of too much shaking, caused by movements in its motors and other internal parts.
+In fact, there are even some instances wherein they rock back and forth as a result of too much shaking, caused by motor movements and other internal parts.